 How to Get Your Florida Real Estate License

 Learn how to become a real estate agent in Florida.
-Understand Florida's real estate licensing requirements and the sales associate application process.
+Understand the requirements for obtaining your license, and what is the application process for a sales associate.

 Florida residency is not required